OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ![Initial runbook state](initial-runbook-state.png)

 This runbook also de-registers and deletes the worker machine.
 Part of this refactoring is to extract those steps to a separate runbook.
-I've created a new runbook, "Destroy Ubuntu worker", to use for this so that I can copy any steps across that are of use.
+I've created a new runbook, "Destroy Ubuntu worker", to use for this; I can copy any steps across that are of use.

 ### The Google Cloud SDK

-In the Dockerfile above I installed the `google-cloud-sdk`.
+In the Dockerfile above, I installed the `google-cloud-sdk`.
 In the runbook there is a step to install the SDK on the worker machine.
-Now that I'm going to be using the Docker image as an execution container, I no longer need the step to install the SDK, so I'll go ahead and, once I've copied the step to my "Destroy Ubuntu worker" runbook, delete the "Install GCloud SDK" step.
+As I'm going to be using the Docker image as an execution container, installing the SDK is no longer required; once I've copied the step to my "Destroy Ubuntu worker" runbook,  I'll delete the "Install GCloud SDK" step.

 ### Authentication

 The runbook has a step that sets the authentication scope; this needs to change as we need to set the authentication scope on each step.
-This sounds like an onerous task but we can refactor this out to a reusable [script module](http://g.octopushq.com/ScriptModules).
+We can refactor this out to a reusable [script module](http://g.octopushq.com/ScriptModules).

 I'll go to { Library, Script Modules, Add Script Module } and add the following Powershell code that I've taken from the "Activate GCloud Service Account" step: